 Causes

-We do not fully understand the cause of these attacks, but they are often stress-induced.
-They may occur because of past traumatic events.
+We do not fully understand the cause of these attacks.
+They are often described as an involuntary physical reaction to some kind of trigger, such as physical or psychological stress.
+They are more common in people with a history of traumatic events.
+People without a traumatic history can also experience PNES.
 Such events can produce physical symptoms in people without physical illness.

 Treatment